progressofme/cram/README.md

 Then, we take all the numbers from the hash, and divide it until we have a perfectly random number for you to use.

+# Cool Features

+If you are running this in a place like replit, it will work just the same.

+Crampy is actually faster in generating numbers than secrets and random

 # Known bugs

 We know that if you put in too large of a number, then it will cause bugs.